Easy Classic Chewy Chocolate Chip Cookies

 To put it plainly, because cookie dough is so easy to over-mix when using appliances.

-Here’s some cool info for you: when flour mixes with liquids, the gluten proteins are activated, which give cookies (or other baked goods) their structure.
+When the flour mixes with the liquids, gluten proteins activate and which gives the cookies their structure.
 When over-mixed, those cookies or baked goods can turn out tough, extra chewy, and even gummy.

 Try stirring by hand; you’ll see a big difference in texture when you do.
 Promise!